unChaz/sci-fi-5e/docs/rules/hacking.md

 <br>

 >### Network Monitoring
->Having a hacker actively monitoring a network for intruders allows you to add their intelligence (hacking) modifier to the network's security protocol DC.
+>Having a hacker actively monitoring a network for intruders allows you to add their intelligence (Computers) modifier to the network's security protocol DC.

 ### Breaking Into a System